heavyai/heavydb/docs/MapDGuide.md

 # Dependencies
 MapD is distributed as a group of mostly statically-linked executables, which minimizes the number of dependencies required.
 The following are the minimum requirements for running MapD.

+Basic installation instructions for all dependencies are provided in the [Installation] section below.

 Operating Systems

 * CentOS/RHEL 7.0 or later.
 CentOS/RHEL 6.x builds may be provided upon request, but are not supported.
 * Ubuntu 15.04 or later.
 * Mac OS X 10.9 or later, on 2013 or later hardware.
 Builds which support 2012 hardware may be provided upon request, but are not supported.

-Libraries
+Libraries and Drivers

-* CUDA 7.0 or later.
-Basic installation instructions are provided below.
+* libldap.
+* NVIDIA GPU Drivers.
+Not required for CPU-only installations.
+* Xorg.
+Only required to utilize MapD's backend rendering feature.

 # Terminology